Opencode Go vs MiniMax Token Plan: $10 vs $20 — Which AI Coding Plan Is Better?

 The Confusion at First Glance

-Here’s what the pricing pages show:
+Here’s what the pricing pages show today:

 | Feature | Opencode Go | MiniMax Token Plan |